comunica/website/pages/about.md

 and is being actively developed and maintained by a variety of [contributors](https://github.com/comunica/comunica/graphs/contributors).
 All development happens publicaly via GitHub [project boards](https://github.com/orgs/comunica/projects), [issues](https://github.com/comunica/comunica/issues), and [pull requests](https://github.com/comunica/comunica/pulls).
 Anyone is welcome to [contribute](/contribute/) to this project.

+While IDLab is a research lab that prefers research-related projects, we are open to [discussing commercial support](mailto:ruben.taelman@ugent.be).